Atopic Dermatitis in Children

 - New symptoms

 - Atopic dermatitis is a long-term (chronic) skin condition.
-It is more common in babies and children, but also occurs in adults.
+It is common in babies and children.

 - A child with allergies or family members with atopic dermatitis has a higher chance of having atopic dermatitis.